MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 --led-row-addr-type       0 = default; 1 = AB-addressed panels.
 (Default: 0)
 --led-multiplexing        Multiplexing type: 0 = direct; 1 = strip; 2 = checker; 3 = spiral.
 (Default: 0)
 ```

+### Custom Board Layout
+You have the ability to customize the way things are placed on the board (maybe you would prefer to see scrolling text for a pregame a bit higher or lower).
+See the `ledcoords/` directory for more information.

 ## Sources
 This project relies on two libraries: